Beautiful Bossas and svelte Sambas form the basis for Toco’s Outro Lugar, his 2007 sophomore follow up to Instalação do Samba.

 Menescal’s presence helps give the record a classic Bossa feel – there’s a distinct reflection of the true nature of the original Bossa beat, but with an updated style that keeps it fresh, without resorting to clichés.

 Rosalia De Souza sings along on several of these songs giving this collection a warmer, jazzier personality than his debut release; It plays well over the rhythm and horn arrangements.
 French chanteuse Coralie Clement adds a retro, 70’s touch on ‘Contradiçao’, a slow Samba groove.
-Toco’s New Bossa talents extend further than his voice and guitar.
+Toco’s Outro Lugar shows that his New Bossa talents extend further than his voice and guitar.
 He has a real knack for writing pop songs with catchy hooks that encourage you to sing along.

 These sessions were recorded at Menescal’s island-based Estudio Barquinho in Rio de Janeiro – horns were added in Milan by Stefano Tirone, aka S-Tone who is also listed as the producer of the album.